-Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty Additionally, some contracts are impacted by the Councils 2021 living wage decision.
-If there is a significant variation in price from re-tendering contracts then the costs of providing services will increase beyond what is budgeted. and shortages of construction materials, placing further upward pressure on costs.
-The 'post Covid increase' appears greater now than a few months ago, with no sign of its influence diminishing anytime soon.
-Similarly, the labour market is also under considerable pressure, with organisations routinely increasing wages to retain and secure staff.
+Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty market is also under considerable pressure, with organisations routinely increasing wages to retain and secure staff.
 Inevitably this will impact contract rates.
 Some potential cost increases may be mitigated or offset through the negotiation period by revising the scope of services or accepting a lower level of services, such as inspections and cleaning frequencies.
-We will also be challenging/tasking contractors to identify and suggest cost savings and improved efficiencies and consolidating services within existing contracts where possible.
+We will also be challenging/tasking Contractors to identify and suggest cost savings and improved efficiencies and consolidating services within existing contracts where possible.
 However, it is unlikely that any potential savings will outweigh increased contractor and supply costs, so some budgetary adjustments may be necessary.
 7. Insurance cover and natural disaster financi ng 7.1 Insurance cover.
 The Council has adequate Material Damage cover for all above ground buildings which are undamaged and fire cover for significant unrepaired buildings.
 Risk of major loss through fire Low The results of external and independent modelling carried out during 2022 suggests that the Council's insurance cover is sufficient to meet two times the maximum loss.
 Any financial impact is not expected to be significant.
-Recent advise on the mix of coverage now able to be provided on Councils housing stock, will impact premiums.

-Assumption Risk Level of Uncertainty Mitigations, Reasons and Financial Impact of Uncertainty 7.2 Natural disaster financial implications.
-The Christchurch region will at some time experience earthquake, flooding and tsunami events that will result in damage to Council infrastructure.
-It is assumed the Council's insurance along with central government assistance will cover the cost of repairs.
-If the Council's insurance cover and expected Government assistance isn't sufficient to cover the costs of repairing Council infrastructure following a natural disaster then additional funding will need to be found.
-Moderate Council has limited insurance cover in place for damage to infrastructure networks from flooding, tsunami and earthquake events and relies on the strength of its statement of financial position plus access to central government emergency funding in the event of another major event.
-Financial implications of another significant natural disaster event are large, particularly when our ability to borrow may be limited due to the high debt to revenue ratios forecast.
+7.2 Natural disaster financial implications.
+The Christchurch region is susceptible to further damage from earthquake, flooding and tsunamis.
+Council has limited insurance cover in place for damage to infrastructure networks from flooding, tsunami and earthquake events and relies on the strength of its statement of financial position plus access to central government emergency funding in the event of another major event.
+Moderate Financial implications of another significant natural disaster event are large, particularly when our ability to borrow may be limited due to the high debt to revenue ratios forecast.
 This risk is considered in preparing forecasts and particular attention is paid to the financial headroom for each year.
-Financial headroom is the difference between what Council has planned to Borrow and the maximum it could borrow, whilst maintaining Treasury covenants.
-The headroom is maintained to ensure Council's ability to borrow in the event of an emergency.
+Financial headroom is a measure of Council's ability to borrow in the event of an emergency.